Tim Southee: 2009–2010 season

-2010 season

 Building up to the 2011 World Cup, New Zealand's northern tours in 2010 focused on short forms of cricket.
 The team played five matches at the 2010 ICC World Twenty20 in the West Indies, a historic two-match Twenty20 series against Sri Lanka in the United States, four ODIs in a Tri-Series with Sri Lanka and India, a five-ODI series in Bangladesh, then five ODIs and three tests in India.
 The tour to India lasted until December.

 Southee was a squad member for every series of the season, playing in 14 of these 24 matches.

 Ten months after missing selection for the 2009 ICC World Twenty20 Southee played the first three of New Zealand's five games in the 2010 edition, taking a single wicket in each, but was dropped on form.
 New Zealand were knocked out at the "Super 8" stage.

 New Zealand and Sri Lanka then played two matches at Central Broward Regional Park in Lauderhill, Florida.
 This was the first time full ICC members played each other in the United States.
 Across the two games Southee only bowled four overs, ending with a combined 0/25.

 The three sub-continental countries that New Zealand toured to in 2010 were to host the ICC World Cup in March and April 2011.
 The tours were seen as important pre-cup practice but New Zealand lost every series.
 Southee took six wickets in seven ODIs (including four in one match), and four wickets in two tests.

 In August New Zealand played a triangular one-day tournament hosted by Sri Lanka and including India.
 They played four matches, all in Dambulla, selecting Southee for the second (a loss to Sri Lanka) and fourth (a "comprehensive thrashing" against India), in which he took four wickets.
 New Zealand finished third.

 It wasn't until October that New Zealand toured again, this time to Bangladesh for five ODIs in Dhaka.
-The tourists were "thoroughly outplayed throughout the series" and didn't win a match.
+The tourists were "thoroughly outplayed throughout the series" and did not win a match.
 Southee played in two of the matches without taking a wicket.

 The team to India played three tests (for the first time since March) and five ODIs.
-New Zealand didn't win a game, though the first two tests were drawn.
+New Zealand did not win a game, though the first two tests were drawn.
 Southee missed the first test but replaced Jeetan Patel for the last two.
 He took four wickets at an average of 56.
 He played in three of the ODIs but didn't bowl in the last of them (India's chase only lasted 22 overs), and took a combined 1/97.